 Change in Control.
 The Amended 2021 Plan includes a definition of "Change in Control."
-Subject to the terms of the Amended 2021 Plan, in general, a Change in Control means the occurrence of: (1) the acquisition by a person or group of beneficial ownership of Company securities constituting more than 50% of the voting power of the Company's securities, subject to certain exceptions as described in the Amended 2021 Plan (including certain acquisitions by Leonard Green & Partners, L.P. or certain of its affiliates); or (2) during any 12-month period, the incumbent Board (meaning the directors who, at the beginning of such period, constitute the Board (together with any new directors whose service is approved as described in the Amended 2021 Plan), subject to certain exceptions as described in the Amended 2021 Plan), subject to certain exceptions as described in the Amended 2021 Plan, (3) consummation by the Company of certain corporate transactions (such as certain mergers, consolidations, reorganizations, or business combinations, or a sale of all or substantially all of the Company's assets) that result in an effective change in the ownership or control of the Company, as further described in the Amended 2021 Plan and subject to such exceptions and conditions as described therein; or (4) a date specified by the Board following approval by the Company's stockholders of a plan of complete liquidation or dissolution of the Company.
+Subject to the terms of the Amended 2021 Plan, in general, a Change in Control means the occurrence of: (1) the acquisition by a person or group of beneficial ownership of Company securities constituting more than 50% of the voting power of the Company's securities, subject to certain exceptions as described in the Amended 2021 Plan (including certain acquisitions by Leonard Green & Partners, L.P. or certain of its affiliates); or (2) during any 12-month period, the incumbent Board (meaning the directors who, at the beginning of such period, constitute the Board (together with any new directors whose service is approved as described in the Amended 2021 Plan)), subject to certain exceptions as described in the Amended 2021 Plan, cease for any reason to constitute a majority of the Board; or (3) consummation by the Company of certain corporate transactions (such as certain mergers, consolidations, reorganizations, or business combinations, or a sale of all or substantially all of the Company's assets) that result in an effective change in the ownership or control of the Company, as further described in the Amended 2021 Plan and subject to such exceptions and conditions as described therein; or (4) a date specified by the Board following approval by the Company's stockholders of a plan of complete liquidation or dissolution of the Company.